 - You may also want to take some hand warmers (I even put them in my shoes at times!).

 Make sure to carry a good camera and lens (I use a Nikon D3300 and on this occasion I used a 18-105 mm lens).
 A good smartphone will also have a good camera – I am a fan of iPhone X.

-Keep in mind that if you don’t have enough warm clothes for your visit to Perito Moreno Glacier, several shops in El Calafate rent out jackets and pants for a very reasonable price (around $10 USD per piece per day).
+Keep in mind that if you don’t have enough warm clothes for your visit to Perito Moreno, several shops in El Calafate rent out jackets and pants for a very reasonable price (around $10 USD per piece per day).

 A beautiful view of Perito Moreno Glacier

 Calafate is packed with excellent accommodation options.
 These are some of the best places to stay in El Calafate:

 For more information about El Calafate, check out my post “A Complete Guide To El Calafate, Argentina.”